-The mastering service that we offer is for an overall mastering of your files.
-This includes further vinyl optimization, Frequncy Equalizing (EQ) and extending the dynamic range for higher quality playback.
+The mastering service that we offer is for an overall mastering of your stereo or mono mix files.
+This includes further vinyl optimization, Frequency Equalizing (EQ) and maintaining the dynamic range (as originally recorded) for higher quality playback.

 I LIKE THIS! - HOW DO I ORDER MINE?